 Finally, assume $\g=D(2,1;\alpha)$.
 Then $\Pi=\{\gamma_1,\gamma_2,\gamma_3\}$, where $s=1$ and $\gamma_1(H_{\gamma_{j}})=-1$, for $j=2,3$ (see \cite[Table~3.60]{FSS00}).
 Then every element of $\Pi'=\{r_{\gamma_1}(\gamma_1),r_{\gamma_1}(\gamma_2),r_{\gamma_1}(\gamma_3)\}$ is odd, and again $r_{\gamma_1}(\gamma_j) + r_{\gamma_1}(\gamma_1) = \gamma_j \in \Delta_{\bar 0}^+(\Pi) = \Delta_{\bar 0}^+(\Pi')$, for $j=2,3$. \end{proof}

 \begin{rmk} There exist systems of simple roots that do not satisfy \eqref{eq:system-key-propery}.
-For instance, if $\g$ is of type I, then a distinguished system $\Pi$ does not satisfy \eqref{eq:system-key-propery}.
+For instance, if $\g$ is of type I, then a distinguished system of simple roots does not satisfy \eqref{eq:system-key-propery}.
 This follows from the fact that the induced $\Z$-gradation is of the form $\g_{-1} \oplus \g_0 \oplus \g_1$ (see \cite[Prop.~1.6]{Kac78}). \end{rmk}